pkic/pkimm/categories/monitoring-and-auditing/_index.md

 #### Guidance

 Logs and events should be reviewed frequently, preferably automatically, to determine security related issues, potential systems failure, identify anomalies or suspected activity.
-Regular review should be confirmed by authorized personnel and can proactively identify issues before they become problems.
+Regular review should be confirmed by authorized personnel who can proactively identify issues before they become problems.

 The review of logs and events should be performed periodically and the frequency should be based on the risk assessment.
 Any potential issues should be reported and resolved according to the incident response plans.